-This exceptional instrument enables many science goals, but the design is especially intended to complement three key all-sky, space-based observatories of prime European interest: Gaia, EUCLID, and eROSITA.
-Such a facility has been identified as of critical importance in a number of recent European strategic documents (Bode et al., 2008; de Zeeuw & Molster, 2007; Drew et al., 2010; Turon et al., 2008) and forms the perfect complement to the many all-sky survey projects around the world.
+This exceptional instrument enables many science goals, but the design is especially intended to complement three key all-sky, space-based observatories of prime European interest: Gaia, Euclid, and eROSITA.
+Such a facility has been identified as of critical importance in numerous European strategic documents (Bode et al., 2008; de Zeeuw & Molster 2007; Drew et al. 2010; Turon et al. 2008) and forms the perfect complement to the many all-sky survey projects around the world.

-4MOST is currently in its Detailed Design Phase with an expected start of science operations in 2021.
+4MOST is currently in its Manufacturing, Assembly, Integration and Test Phase with an expected start of full science operations in Q1 2024.

-The 4MOST facility will be running spectroscopic Public Surveys on VISTA all the time, and consists next to the instrument also of all the software to schedule and observe many surveys in parallel and the data management system to reduce, analyze, validate and publish all the data including higher-level data products (radial velocities/redshifts, stellar parameters, abundances, etc.).
+The 4MOST Facility comprises the instrument as well as the software to schedule and observe many surveys in parallel, and the data management system to reduce, analyse, validate and publish all data, including higher-level data products (radial velocities/redshifts, stellar parameters, abundances, etc.).